 These requirements are described on the CRNBC's Website at the following links:

-If you have concerns about whether or not you have the required skills and abilities for admission to or progression through the Nursing program, contact IZUNA's Disability Resource Centre.
+If you have concerns about whether or not you have the required skills and abilities for admission to or progression through the Nursing program, contact IZUNA's Accessibility Services.

 Students that began the program prior to April 2018 refer to the January 2018 cohort matrix [PDF].